knowyourider/imp_project/docs/eApps_install.rst

 --------------

 Prepare by installing the postgres devloper tools
-(one note said to run yum withing virtenv, but it doesn't seem like that should be necessary)
+(one note said to run yum within virtenv, but it doesn't seem like that should be necessary)
 ::

 	workon impressions